The history of Denbigh Male Voice Choir starts in 1988. Gareth Roberts spent many weeks trying to persuade men to form a male voice choir in Denbigh.

 Similarly, other annual dates are the Festival of Remembrance at the town’s War Memorial and the inauguration of the town’s Mayor.

 Several thousands of pounds have been raised for local organisations including St Kentigern’s Hospice.
-National charities such as the NSPCC, Diabetic Association and Guide dogs for the blind also received our support.
+National charities such as the NSPCC, Diabetic Association and Guide dogs for the blind also receive our support.

 The history of Denbigh Male Voice Choir is not confined to Denbigh.
 Moreover, it has taken part in the Festival of Massed Choirs at the Royal Albert Hall on four occasions.